-In 2004 Baskar Babujee [409] and [410] introduced the notion of vertex-bimagic labeling in which there exist two constants $k_1$ and $k_2$ such that the sums involved in a specified type of magic labeling is $k_1$ or $k_2$ .
-Thus a vertex-bimagic total labeling with bimagic constants $k_1$ and $k_2$ is the same as a vertex-magic total labeling except for each vertex v the sum of the label of v and all edges adjacent to v may be $k_1$ or $k_2$ .
-Murugesan and Senthil Amutha [1866] proved that the bistar $B{n,n}$ is vertex-bimagic total labeling for n > 2.
-An edge bimagic total labeling edge bimagic total of a graph G(V, E) with p vertices and p edges is a bijection p from the set of vertices and edges to such that for every edge p edges is a bijection p from the set of vertices and edges to such that for every edge p edges.
+In 2004 Baskar Babujee [438] and [439] introduced the notion of vertex-bimagic labeling in which there exist two constants k_1 and k_2 such that the sums involved in a specified type of magic labeling is k_1 or k_2 .
+Thus a vertex-bimagic total labeling with bimagic constants k_1 and k_2 is the same as a vertex-magic total labeling except for each vertex v the sum of the label of v and all edges adjacent to v may be k_1 or k_2 .
+Murugesan and Senthil Amutha [2022] proved that the bistar $B{n,n}$ is vertex-bimagic total labeling for n > 2.
+An edge bimagic total labeling edge bimagic total of a graph G(V, E) with p vertices and q edges is a bijection f from the set of vertices and edges to such that for every edge $uv \in E, f(u) + f(uv) + f(v)$ is one of two occursants k_1 or k_2 , independent of the choice of the edge.
 A bimagic labeling is of interest for graphs that do not have a magic labeling of a particular type.
-Bimagic labelings for which the number of sums equal to p and the number of sums equal to p differ by at most 1 are called equitable.
+Bimagic labelings for which the number of sums equal to k_1 and the number of sums equal to k_2 differ by at most 1 are called equitable.
 When all sums except one are the same the labeling is called almost magic.
-Although the wheel $W_n$ does not have an edge-magic total labeling when when $n \equiv 3 \pmod{4}$ , Marr, Phillips and Wallis [1771] showed that these wheels have both equitable bimagic and almost magic labelings.
-They also show that whereas $nK_2$ has an edge-magic total labeling if and only if n is odd, $nK_2$ has an edge-bimagic total labeling when n is even and although even cycles do not have super edge-magic total labelings all cycles have super edge-bimagic total labelings.
-They conjecture that there is a constant N such that $K_n$ has a edge-bimagic total labeling if and only if n is at most N. They show that such an N must be at least 8.
+Although the wheel W_n does not have an edge-magic total labeling when when $n \equiv 3 \pmod{4}$, Marr, Phillips and Wallis [1919] showed that these wheels have both equitable bimagic and almost magic labelings.
+They also show that whereas nK_2 has an edge-magic total labeling if and only if n is odd, nK_2 has an edge-bimagic total labeling when n is even and although even cycles do not have super edge-magic total labelings all cycles have super edge-bimagic total labelings.
+They conjecture that there is a constant N such that K_n has a edge-bimagic total labeling if and only if n is at most N. They show that such an N must be at least 8.
 They also prove that if G has an edge-magic total labeling then 2G has an edge-bimagic total equitable labeling.
-Amara Jothi, David, and Baskar Babujee [147] provide edge-bimagic labelings for switching of paths, cycles, stars, crowns and helms.
+Amara Jothi, David, and Baskar Babujee [156] provide edge-bimagic labelings for switching of paths, cycles, stars, crowns and helms.
 They also examine whether operations on edge magic graphs results in edge bimagic graphs or not.

-Baskar Babujee and Babitha [413] call a graph with p vertices 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{1, 2, ..., p\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant $k_1$ or a constant $k_2$ and $k_1 \neq k_2$ .
-A graph with p vertices is called odd 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{1, 3, ..., 2p - 1\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant $k_1$ or a constant $k_2$ and $k_1 \neq k_2$ .
-A graph with p vertices is called even 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{0, 2, ..., 2(p - 1)\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant $k_1$ or a constant $k_2$ and $k_1 \neq k_2$ .
+Baskar Babujee and Babitha [442] call a graph with p vertices 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{1, 2, ..., p\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant k_1 or a constant k_2 and $k_1 \neq k_2$.
+A graph with p vertices is called odd 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{1, 3, ..., 2p - 1\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant k_1 or a constant k_2 and $k_1 \neq k_2$.
+A graph with p vertices is called even 1-vertex bimagic if there is a bijective labeling f from the vertices to $\{0, 2, \ldots, 2(p-1)\}$ such that for each vertex u the sum of all f(v) where v is adjacent to u is either a constant k_1 or a constant k_2 and $k_1 \neq k_2$.